freezy/dmd-extensions/README.md

                            and can be used for custom aspect ratio.
 Default: "0 0 1024".

+  --virtual-dotsize        Scale the dot size of the virtual DMD.
+Default: 1

   -c, --color              Sets the color of a grayscale source that is
                            rendered on an RGB destination.
 Default: ff3000